momenamr430/course-recommendation-platform/README.md

+# Course Recommendation Platform

+A system that recommends courses from multiple platforms.

 ## Overview

 This project aims to build a course recommendation system that collects data from multiple platforms such as Coursera, YouTube, and Pluralsight, then analyzes and visualizes it to help users discover the most relevant learning resources.
-# Course Recommendation Platform

-A system that recommends courses from multiple platforms.
+This project demonstrates skills in data collection, analysis, and building real-world recommendation systems.
 ## Features
 - Search courses from Coursera, YouTube, and Pluralsight
 - Data visualization using NetworkX